-Have a general idea of what you’ll be making + serving for the 5-day work week.
+Have a weekly meal plan in place.
 It is one of the best ways to ensure that you can be done with dinner in half an hour or less.

 So if you usually grocery-shop on Monday, you might say to yourself: “Pork is on sale.
 I can get a roast + cook it in the crock pot.

 Mid-week we can have a vegetarian meal.
 Thursday is pot luck.
 Friday, we make homemade pizza.

 Then, before you leave, jot down all the items you’ll need to buy to make this happen.
 Some things, like veggies + sides, can be flexible.
 But if you have a general idea of how the week’s meals will go, you won’t flounder when it comes time to make dinner.

 3. Utilize Freezer Meals

 Make + freeze your family’s favorite meals ahead of time.
 Freezer meals are a huge time saver + almost any foods come to life pretty quickly thanks to modern conveniences like the microwave.
 Stock up your freezer with your favorite meals.